Paresh95/Word-Embeddings-Flask-REST-API/README.md

 The predictions you can obtain include:
 - A similarity score between 2 words
 - The top 10 most similar words and scores for a given word
-- The top 10 word associations and scores for a new word given the vector association between two other words e.g. e.g. man is to doctor as women is to...
+- The top 10 word associations and scores for a new word given the vector association between two other words e.g. man is to doctor as women is to...